HL7/cqf-recommendations/pages/documentation-approach-09-methods-of-implementation.md

 ## Evaluation

-In addition to the complex behaviors described by Activity and PlanDefinitions, libraries of reusable logic can be distributed and used to support calculations and other types of logic.
+In addition to the behaviors described by Activity and PlanDefinitions, libraries of reusable logic can be distributed and used to support calculations and other types of logic.
 This implementation guide defines two operations to support this use case:

 * [$cql](OperationDefinition-cpg-cql.html): A system-level operation that supports evaluation of arbitrary CQL expressions
 * [Library/$evaluate](OperationDefinition-cpg-library-evaluate.html): A type- and instance-level operation that supports evaluation of a specific Library of CQL, including specific expressions within the Library.